October 11-12, 2017 there is a two-day, Amsterdam 510k workshop for medical devices at the Doubletree by Hilton Amsterdam Centraal Station.

 Rob Packard is a regulatory consultant with ~25 years experience in the medical device, pharmaceutical and biotechnology industries.
 He is a graduate of UConn in Chemical Engineering.
 Rob was a senior manager at several medical device companies—including President/CEO of a laparoscopic imaging company.
 His Quality Management System expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certification.
 From 2009-2012, he was a lead auditor and instructor for one of the largest Notified Bodies.
 Rob’s specialty is regulatory submissions for high-risk medical devices, such as implants and drug/device combination products for CE marking applications, Canadian medical device applications and 510(k) submissions.
 The most favorite part of his job is training others.
 He can be reached via phone 802.281.4381 or email.
 You can also follow him on Google+, LinkedIn or Twitter.

-Niels is a project manager for Factory-CRO in the Netherlands.
-As a project manager he is leading the clinical operations team.
-The team is responsible for setting-up and supervising clinical investigations in Europe and the US, including a variety of medical writing activities, for various medical devices companies.
-Factory-CRO provides regulatory, as well as clinical trial and clinical evaluation services.
-He is responsible for managing clinical study projects for medical device and IVD clients, and he has a Health Science Masters Degree from Maastricht University.
-He will be a guest speaker sharing his expertise on Clinical Study Testing (Section 20).
-Niels will be presenting a free webinar on Medical Device Clinical Study Requirements on August 9, 2017.
+Niels is Director of Education and Training for Factory-CRO in the Netherlands.
+Factory-CRO’s clinical team organizes and supervises clinical investigations in Europe and the US, including a variety of medical writing activities for medical devices companies.
+Factory-CRO provides regulatory, clinical trial and clinical evaluation services.
+Niels is responsible for managing clinical study projects for medical device and IVD clients, and he has a Health Science Masters Degree from Maastricht University.
+He will be a guest speaker at the Amsterdam workshop sharing his Clinical Study Testing (Section 20) expertise.
+Niels also presented a free webinar on Medical Device Clinical Study Requirements on August 9, 2017.

 Phone: +31 30 229 2727 (x171) | Cell: +31 6 52357492| Email: firstname.lastname@example.org